javascript:void(0)

 Posted On 08:21 0 comments

+SDSU exchange student missing in Spain "Authorities in Madrid are searching for a San Diego State University foreign-exchange student who was studying in Spain and who has not been seen for nearly a week.
 Austin Taylor Bice is a senior who is studying international business, said Gina Jacobs, a spokeswoman for the university.
 He was studying at Universidad Carlos III de Madrid, Jacobs said Wednesday night.
-He has been missing since Friday night."
+He has been missing since Friday nigh...

 Wednesday, 2 March 2011